JJ/granada-off/text/geekery.md

 to become
 [professor in Sciences](https://es.wikipedia.org/wiki/Asunci%C3%B3n_Linares)
 in Spain and only the second one after the Civil War.
 So, there you go.
-The museum was quite useful for awakening sciencific consciences, and in this era where we need so many STEM graduates, even more.
+The museum was quite useful for awakening scientific consciences, and in this era where we need so many STEM graduates, even more.

 But let us ride the LAC to go back to the big science museum brother,